On Complexity Bounds and Confluence of Parallel Term Rewriting: Related work, conclusion, and future work

 For \emph{confluence analysis}, an obvious next step towards more powerful criteria would be to adapt the classic confluence criterion by Knuth and Bendix \cite{KB70}.
 By this criterion, a TRS $\RR$ has a confluent rewrite relation $\someto{\RR}$ if it is terminating and for each of its critical pairs $\cp{t_1}{t_2}$, there exists some term $s$ such that $t_1 \sometos{\RR} s$ and $t_2 \sometos{\RR} s$ (i.e., $t_1$ and $t_2$ are \emph{joinable}).
 Termination can in many cases be proved automatically by modern termination analysis tools \cite{termcomp}, and for terminating TRSs, it is decidable whether two terms are joinable (by rewriting them to all possible normal forms and checking whether a common normal form has been reached).
 This criterion has been adapted for confluence of innermost rewriting \cite[Theorem 3.5.8]{GramlichPhD} via critical overlays $\ocp{t_1}{t_2}$.
 A promising next step would be to investigate if further modifications are needed for proving confluence of parallel-innermost rewriting.

-Towards handling larger and more difficult inputs, it would be worth investigating to what extent confluence criteria for (parallel-)innermost rewriting can be made \emph{compositional} \cite{CompositionalConfluence22}.
+Towards handling larger and more difficult inputs, it would be worth investigating to what extent confluence criteria for (parallel-)innermost rewriting can be made \emph{compositional} \cite{CompositionalConfluence22,CompositionalConfluence24} or integrated into the \emph{Confluence Framework} \cite{confident}.
 This would allow combinations of different confluence criteria to work together by focusing on different parts of a TRS for the overall confluence proof.

-\journal{In a different direction, formal \emph{certification} of the proofs found using the techniques in this paper would be highly desirable.
+In a different direction, formal \emph{certification} of the proofs found using the techniques in this paper would be highly desirable.
 Unfortunately, automated tools for program verification such as \aprove\ are not immune to logical errors in their programming.
 For TRSs, many proof techniques for properties such as termination, complexity bounds, and confluence have been formalised in trusted proof assistants such as \coq\ or \isabelleHOL\ \cite{cime,color,ceta,nijn}.
-Based on these formalisations, proof certifiers have been created that take a proof trace for the corresponding property of a given TRS as an input.
+Based on these formalisations, proof certifiers have been created to check proof traces (for a given property).
 Such proof traces are usually generated by automated tools specialised in \emph{finding} proofs, such as \aprove, whose source code has not been formally verified.
-The certifier then either verifies that the proof trace indeed correctly instantiates the formalised proof techniques for the given TRS, or it points out that this was not the case (ideally with a pointer to the specific step in the proof trace that could not be verified). }
+The certifier then either verifies that the proof trace indeed correctly instantiates the formalised proof techniques for the given TRS, or it points out that this was not the case (ideally with a pointer to the specific step in the proof trace that could not be verified).